Header image

 Biography

-Brendon is the project manager for Niue Ocean Wide.
-He worked for government of Niue for 25 years, including as the Director of Agriculture, Forestry and Fisheries for 12.5 years of those years.
-He is now consulting for local ‘not for profit’ organisation Tofia Niue (managing Niue Ocean Wide project).
+Mr Brendon Pasisi is the project manager for the Niue Ocean Wide Project.
+He worked for the government of Niue for 25 years, including as the Director of Agriculture, Forestry and Fisheries.
 He trained as a Marine Biologist and runs his own fishing charter and marine services business.

 10:45 AM - 12:15 PM